April 15, 2020 | 02 min read

 What originated as an epidemic in China, has exploded into a full-blown pandemic.
 No governments, economic theories, or business models were prepared for the magnitude of the pandemic’s impact.
 As the world braces for the worst, businesses are desperately turning to technology.

 Only technology can withstand the rigors of the safety measures required to fight COVID-19.
 FMCG and CPG businesses in India know this better than others.
 They have been hit the worst.
 How do they keep their supply chains functioning in times of social distancing?
 Especially when there is fewer field personnel to help service in General Trade.

 In the age of social distancing, technology is the answer to the woes of FMCG and CPG brands.
 Already many of these brands have turned to technology to power their remote teams and supply chain processes.
 They have quickly realized that COVID-19 is the strategic inflection point for their businesses.
 Businesses that don’t acknowledge or adapt to the new reality will run out of steam, quickly!

-Can technology help consumer businesses to address their challenges of fewer customers walking into their establishments?
-What can tech to deal with the spikes in consumption of only select product categories?
-Data shows products of skin care, personal care, homecare and packaged foods are flying off the shelves.
+Can technology help consumer businesses to address the challenges of fewer customers walking into their establishments?
+What can tech do to deal with the spikes in consumption of only select product categories?
+Data shows products of skincare, personal care, home care, and packaged foods are flying off the shelves.